 In the field

-We manage on-the-ground coordination and facilitate access to sites, so faculty can focus on framing, interpretation, and discussion as it unfolds.
+We manage on-the-ground coordination and coordinate field relationships and site visits, so faculty can focus on framing, interpretation, and discussion as it unfolds.

 In practice